ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 is set to a value other than Default, the Transport Services system SHOULD select paths and configure protocols to optimize the tradeoff between delay, delay variation, and efficient use of the available capacity based on the capacity profile specified.
 How this is realized is implementation-specific.
-The Capacity Profile MAY also be used to set markings on the wire for Protocol Stacks supporting this.
+The capacity profile MAY also be used to set markings on the wire for Protocol Stacks supporting this.
 Recommendations for use with DSCP are provided below for each profile; note that when a Connection is multiplexed, the guidelines in Section 6 of {{?RFC7657}} apply.

-The following values are valid for the Capacity Profile:
+The following values are valid for the capacity profile:

   Default:
   : The application provides no information about its expected capacity profile.
-Transport Services implementations that map the requested capacity profile onto per-connection DSCP signaling SHOULD assign the DSCP Default Forwarding {{?RFC2474}} Per Hop Behaviour (PHB).
+Transport Services systems that map the requested capacity profile onto per-connection DSCP signaling SHOULD assign the DSCP Default Forwarding {{?RFC2474}} Per Hop Behaviour (PHB).

   Scavenger:
   : The application is not interactive.
 It expects to send and/or receive data without any urgency.
-This can, for example, be used to select protocol stacks with scavenger transmission control and/or to assign the traffic to a lower-effort service.
-Transport Services implementations that map the requested capacity profile onto per-connection DSCP signaling SHOULD assign the DSCP Less than Best Effort
+This can, for example, be used to select Protocol Stacks with scavenger transmission control and/or to assign the traffic to a lower-effort service.
+Transport Services systems that map the requested capacity profile onto per-connection DSCP signaling SHOULD assign the DSCP Less than Best Effort
   {{?RFC8622}} PHB.